GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 Using [PWABuilder](https://pwabuilder.com) is in the authors' view the easiest and therefore recommended way to package PWAs for
 Meta Quest at the moment.

-PWABuilder is an [open source](https://github.com/pwa-builder), community guided project founded by Microsoft, that allows developers to package and sign their PWAs for publishing to various stores, including Microsoft Store, Google Play Store, App Store, and Meta Quest Store.
+PWABuilder is an [open source](https://github.com/pwa-builder) project founded by Microsoft, that allows developers to package and sign their PWAs for publishing to various stores, including Microsoft Store, Google Play Store, App Store, and Meta Quest Store.